Diseases

 • Risk of occurence in humans, populations at risk, specific risk factors

-1. water contaminated with human or animal faeces, sewage and effluent where the water treatment is inadequate.
+1. Consumption of water contaminated with human or animal faeces, sewage or effluent where water treatment is inadequate.

 • Symptoms described in humans

 Cryptosporidiosis is most common in children aged between 1 and 5 years.
 Watery diarrhoea, abdominal cramps, vomiting and loss of appetite are the predominant presenting symptoms.
 Around 50% will also have low-grade fever, aching muscles, and headache.
 The clinical picture can last for 5-6 weeks in some cases.
-The disease can cause severe clinical signs symptoms in immunocompromised individuals and in immunocompetent young children in developing countries with death resulting in some cases.
+Severe clinical signs can occur in immunocompromised individuals and in immunocompetent young children in low-income countries with significant contribution to morbidity and mortality.
+Long-term sequelae include gastrointestinal issues (chronic diarrhoea, weight loss, abdominal pain) along with joint pain, eye pain and headache.

-1. Determine more precisely the acute symptoms.
-Do some cases have vomiting and not diarrhoea?
+1. Although we have information on acute symptoms, detail is missing regarding: Do some cases have vomiting and not diarrhoea?
 Is vomit a risk for onward transmission?

-3. Determine the impact of paediatric infection and cryptosporidiosis on parameters like height, weight and cognisance
+3. Although information on the effect of paediatric cryptosporidiosis on parameters like height, weight and cognisance have been reported, data are patchy.

-4. Understand the impact of the interaction with other conditions such as malnutrition, pregnancy and immunosuppression, and treatments such as biologics for rheumatoid conditions
+4. Our understanding of the interaction with other conditions such as malnutrition, pregnancy and immunosuppression, and treatments, such as biologics for rheumatoid conditions, could be improved.

 • Likelihood of spread in humans